sabirhusseinbalal/python-media-processing/10_audio_to_text_converter/README.md

 # Audio to Text Converter

 ## Description
-Converts spoken audio into written text using OpenAI Whisper.
+Converts spoken audio into text using OpenAI Whisper speech recognition model.

 This project reads a `.wav` audio file, transcribes speech, displays text with timestamps, and saves the transcript into a text file.

 It helps understand basic speech recognition and audio processing in Python.